Abdominoplasty - Tummy Tuck Surgery

 • Then, she'll suture your abdominal skin back to your pubic area and create a new opening for your belly button.

-Full vs. Mini Tummy Tuck
+Full Vs. Mini Tummy Tuck

 Dr. Brown performs two different tummy tuck procedures.
 A full tummy tuck will address issues with your entire abdominal area.
 It will involve a bigger incision, longer recovery, and larger scar, but the results will be more dramatic.